 A portfolio containing evidence of role play, learning review, self-assessment, audio and video taping, self-directed lectures, self-development groups, written assignments, peer and tutor feedback, supervisor’s report, agency report, external assessment in the second year.

-Advanced Diploma in Therapeutic Counselling
+BSc in Therapeutic Counselling

 Upon successful completion of this course students will gain a recognised counselling qualification for agency level work and will have completed sufficient training hours to apply for BACP Accreditation.
 The student will be able to demonstrate: